denis-shienkov/vscode-qbs/README.md

 This extension provides support for [QBS](https://doc.qt.io/qbs/) build system in [Visual Studio Code](https://code.visualstudio.com/).

-This build system is a modern, powerfull, and scalable tool intended to develop the various projects on C/C++ languages which provides a fast speed and the convenience of use.
+This build system is a modern, powerful, and scalable tool intended to develop various projects in C/C++, while providing a fast speed and convenience of use.

 ## Features